christopherdeutsch/devbox/README.md

 # devbox-cookbook

 This cookbook is designed to set up a development workstation or virtual machine in one step, using chef-zero.
 This isn't necessarily something you would use on a day-to-day basis (see: test kitchen, chef server, etc.).

 ## Supported Platforms

 * Debian 8.5
+* MacOS X 10.11

 ## Instructions